 Illinois has no statute regarding bounced check fees.

-Cities in Illinois with Rent Control
+Illinois Cities With Rent Control

-The Illinois Rent Control Preemption Act prevents local municipalities from enacting, enforcing, or maintaining ordinances controlling the amount of rent that can be charged for private property The Rent Control Preemption Act.
+The Illinois Rent Control Preemption Act prevents local municipalities from enacting, enforcing, or maintaining ordinances controlling the amount of rent that can be charged for private property.
+(The Rent Control Preemption Act)